 - Use Data and Facts: along with mentioning your NGOs story and best practices, make sure you use some facts and figures related to your mission.
 This will make the users understand the severity of the social cause that you address.

 - Integrate a donate button: You should take advantage of the virtual platform to support your fundraising efforts.
 With a donate button on your social profile, people who are passionate for the cause can contribute towards the cause, thereby increasing your online fundraising success.

 - Be Consistent: You need to budget time to do social media.
 How much time is up to you, but understand you’ll be taken far more seriously if you’re active on a daily or bi-daily basis.
 Yes, you can shut it down for a day, weekend or take a break without threatening your good standing.
 The caution to take is if you merely check in with a post now and then, you probably won’t be taken seriously.

-- Keep a steady stream of visual content: Study has shown that viewers respond quicker to visual content that written.
-So accompany your written content with visual content, that is add photos to blog post or updating photos on social media with small caption with a link to the site with elaborate content.
+- Keep a steady stream of visual content: Study has shown that viewers respond quicker to visual content written.
+So accompany your written content with visual content, that adds photos to blog post or updating photos on social media with a small caption with a link to the site with elaborate content.
 Try using images and videos of your projects to have a deep impact amongst the users.
-Visual images and video stories always create better understanding of your project thereby influencing more people to connect to your organisation.
+Visual images and video stories always create a better understanding of your project thereby influencing more people to connect to your organisation.

 - Share or comment on other’s content: Like in the real world, in the virtual world building, a network helps in various ways.
 You can start building a network by sharing and appreciating other’s content.
 Social media is very much reciprocal.
 People notice and appreciate it when you take the time to share their blog posts, images, videos, etc., and will likely return the favour.
 Not only sharing but commenting on other’s content can help you build a reputation in social media.